begler1/Mod-01_20532-AzRG/content.md

-### Edit the Azure Health tile
+### Edit the Service Health tile
-Click the Azure Health tile on your dashboard.
+Click the Service Health tile on your dashboard.
 Click the button with three ellipses “…”.

 #### :bulb: KNOWLEDGE
-If the Azure Health tile is not already on your dashboard, in the Tile Gallery, first drag the tile onto your dashboard.
-Note the Azure Health tile was previously called the Service Health tile.
+If the Service Health tile is not already on your dashboard, in the Tile Gallery, first drag the tile onto your dashboard.
+Note the Service Health tile was previously called the Azure Health tile.

 #### :camera: SCREENSHOT
 >LODSProperties